csaund/formal-models/README.md

 I discovered since `learnr` generates something that isn't quite an html, it cannot be embedded into a full shiny app (it actually is a shiny widget that creates a shiny app for itself.)

 there is a lot of fancy markdown we can do within this tutorial, but I don't think we could make it a sophisticated UI with tabs and stuff.
 That being said, I'm not an R markdown wizard.
 We could probably create a page like [this](https://bookdown.org/yihui/rmarkdown/learnr-shiny.html).

+Because data generation is a function, the same data can be used all throughout the server section, so if you use that data it will be the same as what's displayed in the original plot.

+Also, the other tabs are nothing right now, feel free to change them as you see fit.
+I mean really change whatever you like, we have *vErSiOn CoNtRoL* so nothing can hurt us.

 ### *XOXO* Caro